SimonSchober/SimonSchober/README.md

 - 💬 if there are problems you can ask me

-- ⚡ Fun fact: I play too much video games😅
+- ⚡ Fun fact: The Only thing I use is my Laptop😁

 - 💻 My Hobbies are Coding, 3D printing, drawing and Basketball